-How do I unencrypt an encrypted EBS volume?
+How do I unencrypt an encrypted EBS volume in Linux?

-I want to unencrypt an Amazon Elastic Block Store (Amazon EBS) volume that was encrypted using a default AWS Key Management Service (KMS) key or a custom KMS key.
+I want to unencrypt an Amazon Elastic Block Store (Amazon EBS) volume in Linux that was encrypted using a default AWS Key Management Service (AWS KMS) key or a custom KMS key.
 How do I do this?

 Note: The following resolution uses a root volume as an example.
 You can also perform these steps on a secondary volume.